Club Exco: clustering brain extreme communities from multi-channel EEG data: Clustering brain extreme communities

-for a random vector $S$ with probability measure $\mathcal{S}$ on the (restricted) unit sphere $\Sset^{D-1}_{+} = \{\bm{s} \in \Rset^{D}_{+}:\normx{\bm{s}}_{2}=1\}$, called the angular (or spectral) measure, where ``$\normx{\cdot}_{2}$'' is the Euclidean norm and ``$\rightharpoonup$'' denotes weak convergence on $\Sset^{D-1}_{+}$.
-By definition, $\bm{Y}^t$ has unit Pareto margins; hence, if it satisfies Eq.~\eqref{eq:mrv}, then it is in the maximum domain of attraction of a max-stable distribution with Fréchet margins and uniquely specified by the angular measure $\mathcal{S}$.
-Hence, the angular measure provides information on the dependence structure (or copula) of both maxima\footnote{Block maxima approach: divide the observation period into non-overlapping periods of equal size and restricts attention to the maximum observation in each period.} and exceedances\footnote{Peaks-over-threshold approach: select those of the initial observations that exceed a certain high threshold.} of the multivariate standardized vector $\bm{Y}^t$, consequently also providing the same knowledge regarding $\bm{X}^t$ itself on the original scale.
+for a giving high threshold \(\tau\) and a random vector \(S\) with probability measure \(\mathcal{S}\) on the restricted unit sphere \(\mathbb{S}_{+}^{D-1} = \{\bm{s}\in\mathbb{R}_{+}^{D}:\|\bm{s}\|_{2}=1\}\).
+Here, \(\|\cdot\|_{2}\) denotes the Euclidean norm (although other norms, such as the \(L_1\) or sup‐norm, could be used equally well without changing the core theory) and “\(\xrightarrow{}\)” denotes weak convergence on \(\mathbb{S}_{+}^{D-1}\).
+By definition, $\bm{Y}^t$ has unit Pareto margins; hence, if it satisfies Eq.~\ref{eq:mrv}, then it is in the maximum domain of attraction of a max-stable distribution with Fréchet margins and is uniquely specified by the angular measure $\mathcal{S}$.
+The angular measure \(\mathcal{S}\) thus characterizes the extremal dependence structure (or copula) of both: \begin{itemize} \item \textbf{Block maxima}, obtained by dividing the observation period into non-overlapping intervals of equal length and retaining the maximum in each; and \item \textbf{Threshold exceedances}, obtained by selecting those observations that exceed a sufficiently high threshold \end{itemize} of the multivariate standardized vector \(\bm{Y}^t\), and therefore also describes the extremal behavior of \(\bm{X}^t\) on the original scale.